The current state of security -- Insights from the German software industry: Interview Analysis

 This category builds on the previous one.
 Here, it is determined at what point in the development process the security requirements are captured.
 This refers to question 3 of the Security Requirements block \ref{question_sreq}.
 Three points in time were identified: \begin{itemize} \item \textbf{Analysis}: Under this coding, the collection of security requirements takes place right at the beginning of development.
-This means that security is examined along with the first conceptualization of the software's function, and the requirements are established.
-An example of this is found in interview \ref{interview_15} 'Usually, as a starting point, you do a Threat and Risk Analysis and Risk Assessment.' \item \textbf{Development}: In this approach, security requirements are collected once a finished concept of the software exists but before it goes into implementation.
-This is described, for example, in interview \ref{interview_04} 'So, in principle, we have the development process already such that there is always a professional concept beforehand.
+This means that security is already examined and the security requirements defined during the initial conceptualization of the software.
+An example of this is found in interview 15 `Usually, as a starting point, you do a Threat and Risk Analysis and Risk Assessment.' \item \textbf{Design}: In this approach, security requirements are collected once a finished concept of the software exists but before it goes into implementation.
+This is described, for example, in interview 4 `So, in principle, we have the development process already such that there is always a professional concept beforehand.
 In the professional concept, it is then roughly recorded how the general processes take place.
 So, the user presses the button, is redirected to the login, and so on.
 This is then designed by UI and UX conceptors.
 Once this is more or less approved, a technical concept takes place.
 And in a technical concept there, actually, I'd say, more or less thoroughly, depending on the use case, depending on the context you are in, such requirements and scenarios are then discussed and documented.
-So, it is already a step before the actual development.' \item \textbf{Iterative}: This approach model ties in with the intuitive process of the previous category.
+So, it is already a step before the actual development.' \item \textbf{Agile}: This process ties in with the intuitive process of the previous category.
 Here, the requirements are established and defined over the course of the software's development.
-This is described in interview \ref{interview_17} 'Normally, it is so that we, we call it a pitch, which is similar to preparing Scrum.
+Hence, no a clear phase can be defined in which the security requirements are elicited.
+For instance, this is described in interview 17 `Normally, it is so that we, we call it a pitch, which is similar to preparing Scrum.
 It usually lasts between two and six weeks.
 And it is driven by content.
 And if we notice that this brings potential security problems, then we discuss them beforehand, before we implement it.
 Otherwise, it is purely content-driven.
 And security is, I'd say, a concern, similar to the case of performance, where the company expects to a certain extent that it is simply there.
 So we don't talk much about it, it just has to be implemented.' \end{itemize} The distribution is illustrated in Fig. \ref{graph_Kat_Zeitpunkt}.